locbuu408/startLearn.R/intermediateConcepts.md

 # Intermediate Concepts

-This section covers intermediate R concepts, and is meant to be read through after completeing the [beginnerConcepts](https://github.com/naheim/startLearn.R/blob/master/beginnerConcepts.md) tutorial and the [beginnerTest](https://github.com/naheim/startLearn.R/blob/master/beginnerTest.md) exercise.
+This section covers intermediate R concepts, and is meant to be read through after completeing the [beginnerConcepts](beginnerConcepts.md) tutorial and the [beginnerTest](beginnerTest.md) exercise.
+Use the [intermediateTest](intermediateTest.md) exercises to test your mastery of the concepts introduced in this tutorial.
+The '*test*' is not meant to provide a grade, but is a way for you and me to see how well you understand how to use R. If you're having trouble at any point, ask for help from one of the other interns or ask.
+Being efficient with R will really crucial this summer during the internship.

-If you are working through this tutorial as part of the Geoscience 541: Paleobiology course, you must do the [intermediateTest](https://github.com/naheim/startLearn.R/blob/master/intermediateTest.md) exercises and hand in your answers at the start of the next lab period.

 ## Table of Contents